Queen's husband will not face charges after crash near royal estate

 Breaking News Emails

-LONDON — No legal action will be taken against Queen Elizabeth II’s husband, Prince Philip, after he was involved in a collision in a rural area in eastern England last month.
+LONDON — No legal action will be taken against Queen Elizabeth II’s husband, Prince Philip, after he was involved in a collision in a rural area in eastern England last month that left two women in the other vehicle injured.

-“We have decided that it would not be in the public interest to prosecute," said Chris Long, chief crown prosecutor in a statement Thursday.
+“We have decided that it would not be in the public interest to prosecute," chief crown prosecutor Chris Long said in a statement Thursday.

-Philip, 97, was uninjured when his Land Rover crashed into another vehicle near the royal family's Sandringham estate in eastern England — about 115 miles northeast of London.
+Philip, 97, was uninjured when his Land Rover crashed into the other vehicle near the royal family's Sandringham estate in eastern England — about 115 miles northeast of London.
 Police had said the female driver of the other vehicle suffered cuts while a passenger had broken her arm.
-A 9-month-old child in the car was unhurt.
+A 9-month-old in the car was unhurt.

 The surrender of the license, along with the driver's age and other evidence from the crash, factored into the decision not to prosecute, Long said.